HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/information/confidentiality/HCL_DX_ServerandHCL_WCM_GDPR.md

 HCL Digital Experience (DX) Server and HCL Web Content Manager are on-premise products installed and operated by the customer.
 In this scenario, HCL is neither a controller nor a processor as defined by the GDPR.

-IBM WebSphere and DB2 software supports both, controllers and processors, with their available features in preparing for GDPR readiness.
+IBM WebSphere and DB2 software supports both controllers and processors, with their available features in preparing for GDPR readiness.
 For IBM WebSphere Application Server refer to the [WebSphere Application Server - Considerations for GDPR Readiness](https://www-01.ibm.com/support/docview.wss?uid=swg22016599).

 Encryption of data at rest activities can typically be configured in the database and other backends used with HCL DX Server and HCL Web Content Manager.
 For more information, see [how DB2 native encryption works](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.admin.sec.doc/doc/c0061758.html).